-DIY Fuel Injector Cleaning is a process that can be accomplished fairly simple and easy if you base it on YouTube videos and some internet sites.
+DIY Fuel Injector Cleaning is a process that can be accomplished fairly simple and easy.
+That’s to say if you base it on YouTube videos and some internet sites.
 An on-off switch is connected to a battery.
 The other side of this switch is then connected to the fuel injector to be cleaned with a set of wires.
 The injector is opened and closed by pressing the switch.
 While the injector is open carb and choke cleaner is then forced through the injector with a syringe.
 This is done a couple of times per injector and BAM!…. instant results.

 Not so fast.